That Wilkin Boy: Principal characters

 A golden orange spotted beagle with the power of conscious thought.
 He often comes to Bingo's aid in a pinch, and has a mutual hate relationship with Teddy.
 Rebel is often the one who makes sure that Teddy does not interfere with Bingo and Samantha’s relationship.
-Teddy is the only one who knows that Rebel is sentient, and Rebel mocks him by performing (for a dog) unusual acts solely in his presence.
+Teddy is the only one who knows that Rebel is sentient, and Rebel mocks him by performing unusual (for a dog) acts solely in his presence.